Murrurundi railway station

-Murrurundi railway station is a heritage-listed railway station located on the Main Northern line in Murrurundi in the Upper Hunter Shire local government area of New South Wales, Australia.
+Murrurundi railway station is a heritage-listed railway station located on the Main Northern line in Murrurundi of New South Wales, Australia.
 It was built between 1872 and 1917.
 It is also known as Murrurundi Railway Station group.
 The station serves the town of Murrurundi and opened on 4 April 1872.
 The station served as the terminus of the line until it was extended to Quirindi on 13 August 1877.
 The station was added to the New South Wales State Heritage Register on 2 April 1999.

 Services

 Murrurundi is served by NSW TrainLink's daily Northern Tablelands Xplorer service operating between Armidale/Moree and Sydney.
 This station is a request stop, so the train only stops here if passengers have booked to board/alight here.

 History

 From 1891 until August 1965, Murrurundi had a four road locomotive depot to the north of the station, primarily as a base for bank engines used on the steeply graded banks over the Liverpool Range to Ardglen Tunnel north of the town.
 A yard existed opposite the station.